 Microsoft has been subject to criticism more than once.
 Many categorize the company as a monopoly (although there is some disagreement about this).
 While critique is inevitable for any public figure and his widely-used products, the level of backlash against Microsoft indicates there is something worth investigating.
 For example, Windows 10 – a compulsory upgrade for anyone with Windows 7 or 8 – caused many users’ computers to freeze and hard drives to crash, which turned into a class-action lawsuit against Microsoft for having negligently designed their product.
 Additionally, discrimination and sexual harassment complaints recently surfaced from within Microsoft, and the company was criticized for not responding properly.
 Tax evasion is no stranger to Microsoft either, shedding uncomfortable light on the company’s co-founder, who is supposedly the beacon of morals.

-Bottom line: Bill Gates is a generous and ethical role model, but his innovation and charity come at a price.
+The Bottom Line: Bill Gates is a generous and ethical role model, but his innovation and charity come at a price.
 What do you think?
 When you see his picture, is your instinct to feel admiration or suspicion?